nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new event by entering the addevent command, followed by the event name, and dates which the event is being held.
+1. User requests to add a new event.
 2. PlanEase shows a prompt to indicate that the event has been added successfully.

   Use case ends.